 UXBRIDGE is located just 50 meters from the centre of Howick Village on Uxbridge Road, next to the library.
 Access is at the front of the building.
 Howick is connected to Auckland’s CBD via bus and ferry and bus stops are located on either end of Picton Street.
 There are also bus connections from Manukau & South Auckland and local services within East Auckland.
 Plan your journey with Auckland Transport.

 Take State Highway 1 southbound (towards Hamilton) and exit via the South Eastern Highway (just after the Ellerslie-Penrose exit).
 Veer left following signs to Howick Pakuranga (H10).
 Go straight through two sets of lights, then turn left at the next set of lights onto Ti Rakau Drive.
 Turn right onto the Pakuranga Highway at the following junction.
 Pakuranga Shopping Centre will be on your right.
 Follow Pakuranga Highway through 10 sets of lights, following signs to Howick.
 Go straight through the roundabout onto Howick’s main street.
 Just past the pedestrian crossing, turn left onto Uxbridge Road.
 UXBRIDGE is situated on the right hand side, next to the library.

 UXBRIDGE shares a small car park with the Early Learning Centre, comprising 7 parking spaces (including two disabled parking spots) and a drop-off zone.
 You may use the drop-off zone before your class to drop off any materials you have and park nearby.

-There is all day parking along Uxbridge Road as well as in the car park across the road next to Bolliwood restaurant and the car park opposite the Monterey Cinema on Fencible Drive.
+There is all day parking along Uxbridge Road as well as in the car park across the road next to Mehmaan Indian Restaurant & Bar, and the car park opposite the Monterey Cinema on Fencible Drive.
 There is also parking along Selwyn Road and The Glebe, accessible via the Selwyn Road pathway, which leads directly to the UXBRIDGE Studios.